jejung/mergeable-mixins/README.rst

 Quick start.

-You can just copy paste the contents of the __init__.py where you want to use, or you can install the package to use in more projects, below is one quick tutorial.
+You can just copy paste the contents of the __init__.py where you want to use, or you can install the package to use with more projects, below is a quick tutorial.

 1. Install the package by calling